Milner Field: The Gates years

+When the Roberts family left, Ernest H Gates (1874–1925), a director of Salts (Saltaire) Ltd., the new name for the prior Salt Family business, became the next owner of Milner Field, with his wife in 1923.
+They had only had one child, a son, Ernest Everard Gates (b.
+1903) who, having had an education at Cambridge University, became a Conservative member of parliament from 1940 to 1951.
+Ernest Everard Gates did not become involved in the textile industry or Saltaire.

+Ernest Gates, himself, was responsible for leaving an important legacy for the Salts business because he made sure that a man who had worked for him for twenty years and was highly competent and knowledgeable about the textile industry at all levels was well positioned in Salts (Saltaire) Ltd. by 1925.
+Robert Whyte Guild, who had originally been Gates' Scottish Agent, was to manage Salts Mill very successfully from the 1930s to the early 1960s.

-When the Roberts family left, the Gates family - again with connections to the mill at Saltaire - became the next owners in 1922.
-Again another family was met with bad luck and tragedy.
-Ernest Gates lost his wife almost as soon as they moved in, and he himself met his demise by a scratch from a rosebush on the estate (or a blow to the leg from a golf club according to other sources).
+After moving in to Milner Field, Ernest Gates lost his wife within six weeks of their taking up residence, and he himself met his demise by a scratch from a rosebush on the estate (or a blow to the leg from a golf club according to other sources) just two years later at the age of 51 years.

 The Hollins years

-The Gates family were followed by the final owners - the Hollins.
-There was to be no change in fortune, and by 1926 - 54 years after the joyful arrival of the first inhabitants - Milner Field was vacated.
-Arthur Remington Hollins must have been one of the most unfortunate of all the deceased - he died from hiccups!
+The Gates family were followed by the final owners – the Hollins.
+Arthur Hollins was also a director of Salts (Saltaire) Ltd. There was to be no change in fortune, and by 1926 – 54 years after the joyful arrival of the first inhabitants – Milner Field was vacated.
+Arthur Remington Hollins must have been one of the most unfortunate of all the deceased – he died from hiccups!

 An auction was organised, with lavish literature, but folklore was still strong in those days and nobody wanted to live in a place with such a tragic reputation that reflected the Gothic greyness of the grand house.
 It went unsold.